mecid/mecid.github.io/_posts/2023-05-17-api-availability-in-swift.md

 }
 ```

-You can also use the Swift compiler's *message* parameter to show an error or warning.
+You can also use the *message* parameter to allow Swift compiler use it to show an error or warning during compilation.
 The *introduced* parameter defines the minimal platform version needed to run the particular function.

 ```swift
 extension View {